Psychology Of Personality –

 - Explain personality formation from a behavioral approach.

 Identify key principles of operant conditioning.

-Analyze components of the psychoanalytic approach to personality.
+- Describe components of the social/cognitive approach to personality formation.

 - Identify theorists who have contributed to the study of person-situation interactions.

 - Describe the influence of situations on personality and behavior.